Professor Abigail Durrant

 Research Associate, City, University of London

-Adrian is a post-doctoral researcher in the Centre for HCID.
-Her recently completed PhD was focused on understanding how technology can support people living with HIV in self-managing and reflecting on their personal health information.
+Adrian worked on the first stage of the INTUIT programme 2018 – 2019, as a post-doctoral researcher in the Centre for HCID.
+Her recently completed PhD focused on understanding how technology can support people living with HIV in self-managing and reflecting on their personal health information.
 Before doing her PhD at City, Adrian completed the MSc in Human Centred Systems at the same University.
-Her move to academia followed five years of working as a researcher and designer at a medical device consultancy, where she worked on projects that placed her in operating rooms around the country and working on FDA submissions for Class I-III devices?
+Her move to academia followed five years of working as a researcher and designer at a medical device consultancy, where she worked on projects that placed her in operating rooms around the country and working on FDA submissions for Class I-III devices.

 Peer Researcher, Terrence Higgins Trust

-Bakita is a Peer Researcher at Terrence Higgins Trust and is supporting with design and conduct the qualitative research.
+Bakita worked as a Peer Researcher at Terrence Higgins Trust until April 2021.
+She conducted qualitative research and co-design studies on INTUIT.
 She has a particular interest in ethical engagement of participants and centring lived experiences in project and process design.
 As well as her role at Terrence Higgins Trust, Bakita holds a number of national and international HIV advocacy positions, including an Advisory Committee Member on WHO’s Global Validation Advisory Committee (GVAC) and a Founding Member on Viiv Healthcare’s Positive Action Strategic Advisory Committee (PA-SAC).
 She is also the former Chair of the Global Network of Young People Living with HIV (Y+ Global) and has recently graduated with a MA in Anthropology and Community Development from Goldsmiths College.

 Dr Jon Bird